nidhi-girish/anishsujanani.github.io/_posts/2018-12-12-understanding-and-fixing-file-upload-security-issues.md

 ## A commonly overlooked PHP programming flaw, Linux magic numbers, Python and NC.
 How much could go wrong?

+*Note: This article has been migrated from my old blog*

 ## Understanding the Application
 - **Navigating to our test application brings us to an upload page:**